vmware-archive/kubectl-rbac/README.md

 ## Overview
-This purpose of this plugin is to help kubernetes admin interact with [RBAC](https://kubernetes.io/docs/admin/authorization/rbac/) (Role-Based Access Control) and fine-tune permissions for users and service-accounts on nodes.
+This purpose of this plugin is to help kubernetes admin interact with [RBAC](https://kubernetes.io/docs/admin/authorization/rbac/) (Role-Based Access Control) and fine-tune permissions for users and service-accounts on pods.

+You can take a look at the [blogpost](https://docs.google.com/document/d/1EN3A4VBCRezA5K4D_DLRw6S57LvQK-UjoKtrsEZkP68/edit?ts=5aff414b#heading=h.f1sukdte39kj) (CHANGEME TO PRODUCTION BLOG!
+BEFORE OPEN SOURCING) where we go through basic concepts of RBAC and motiviation for this tool

 ## Installation
+This tool can used as a standalone tool or k8s plugin.
-You can read about Kubernetes Plugin [here](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/).
+You can read about Kubernetes Plugin framework [here](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/).

 ```bash
 cd ~/.kube/